$33.32-$45.21 Hourly / $2,332.51-$3,164.84 BiWeekly /

-Two (2) years of the General Experience must have been in the utilization of behavior modification skills in the development, coordination and evaluation of behavior modification programs for persons with intellectual disability.
+Two (2) years of the General Experience must have been in the utilization of behavior modification skills in the development, coordination and evaluation of behavior modification programs for indviduals with intellectual disability.

 Incumbents in this class may be required to lift and restrain individuals; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive individuals; may be exposed to disagreeable conditions.

-This replaces the existing specification for the class of Behavior Modification Program Specialist in Salary Group HC 22 approved effective September 5, 2014.
-(Revised to modify Person First language) Action 19-018
+This replaces the existing specification for the class of Behavior Modification Program Specialist (35 Hour) in Salary Group HC 22 approved effective September 5, 2014.
+(Revised to update language) Action No. 19-018